NPRA/image-anonymisation/README.md

                         Optional path to directory of log file.
 The log file will be named <log\folder>\<timestamp> <hostname>.log --skip-clear-cache    Disables the clearing of cache files at startup.
+  -k CONFIG_FILE        Path to custom configuration file.
+See the README for
+                        details.
+Default is config\default_config.yml
 ```

 Note: Make sure that the conda environment is activated before executing the command above.